edom/work/edom.github.io/law.md

 permalink: /law.html
 ---

+- TOC
+{:toc}

+## The ideal law enforcement

+- Describe the case to a computer (such as a Prolog program).
+- The computer suggests relevant laws.
+The judge still makes the final decision though.
+The judge uses restorative justice.

+## what

 - There is something above the law: violence, that is, power, that is, human nature.
     - Law is whatever people fear.
     - Power is the ability to do violence (bodily harm).